jinwaratt/WebDevProject_Final/README.md

 - We changed API_BASE in javascript part in the frontend from http://localhost:8000 to https://six82-projectphase2-68-section2-group01.onrender.com/

+Note:
-Note: As we are using free tier of Render, you may need to wait a few minutes for it to work properly.
+- As we are using free tier of Render, you may need to wait a few minutes for it to work properly.
+- The same goes to Aiven.io.
+If nothing show up when you look at the search page, the database is likely restarting itself.
+Please wait a few more minute.

 ---